SWEDISH COURSES

 empty chairs in theater

-Studying Hungarian at a University
+Studying Swedish at a University

 University programs provide the most academically rigorous and comprehensive Hungarian training.
 You will become fluent if you attend the courses and get a degree.
 These courses require many years of commitment and are best suited for those pursuing careers directly connected to the knowledge of the Hungarian language like translators or teachers, which given the current state of the market might not be the wisest career choices, especially since you will be competing with native speakers that do not require any formal training to speak their mother tongue.